bitovi/academy/src/typescript/3-types.md

 ### Null & Undefined

-Null and Undefined are two separate types, and subtypes of all other types, meaning they can be assigned to another type like string or number unless the --strictNullChecks flag is used.
+Null and Undefined are two separate types, and subtypes of all other types, meaning they can be assigned to another type like string or number unless the <a href="https://www.typescriptlang.org/docs/handbook/compiler-options.html" target="_blank">--strictNullChecks</a> flag is used.

 ### Never